WESTPAC/RTRC-ODC TRAINING COURSE ON: OCEAN FORECAST SYSTEMS

 ODC Center was built to provide advanced training and education for young scientists, promote exchange among experts within and outside regional ocean research and initiate cutting-edge research on ocean and climate model development.
 As the first UNESCO/IOC Regional Training and Research Center, ODC center was inaugurated on 9 June 2011 at the host institute of the First Institute of Oceanography, State Oceanic Administration of China.
-During the past 6 years, six training courses with the subjects of Ocean Models (10¨C16 June 2011), Ocean Dynamics (16-22 July 2012), Air-Sea Interaction and Modelling (12¨C23 August 2013), Climate Models (3-14 November 2014), Climate Change (7-18 September 2015) and Ocean Dynamics and Multi-scales Interaction (5-16 September 2016) and Development of Coupled Regional Ocean Models (12-23 June 2017) had been successfully held.
+During the past 7 years, annual training courses with the subjects of Ocean Models (10-16 June 2011), Ocean Dynamics (16-22 July 2012), Air-Sea Interaction and Modelling (12-23 August 2013), Climate Models (3-14 November 2014), Climate Change (7-18 September 2015), Ocean Dynamics and Multi-scales Interaction (5-16 September 2016) and Development of Coupled Regional Ocean Models (12-23 June 2017) had been successfully held.
 Totally, 312 trainees from 33 countries have been trained.

-This training course is designed to develop the capacity of member states in the Western Pacific (suitable candidates from outside the region will also be welcome), who are involved in the ocean forecast.
+This Training Course is designed to develop the capacity of member states in the Western Pacific (suitable candidates from outside the region will also be welcome), who are involved in the ocean forecast.
 The training course will cover regional ocean forecast systems, from ocean data assimilation, forecast of wave, tide and circulation in regional and coastal regions, to practice of regional OFS and interpretation of numerical results.

-In addition to establishing the regional network of ocean research, the trainees are expected to improve their understanding on the wave-tide-circulation coupled model and practices on the simulation in regional and coastal regions.
+In addition to establishing the regional network of ocean research, the trainees are expected to improve their understanding on the ocean forecast system and practices on its applying in regional and coastal regions. .

 The training course will be conducted in English.

-Trainees will be selected mainly from WESTPAC member states with priority given to those young scientists and junior technical staff who have experience in studying the climate system and/or have Doctoral degrees in related major.
+Trainees will be selected mainly from WESTPAC member states with priority given to those young scientists and junior technical staff who have experience in studying the ocean forecast system and/or have doctoral degrees in related major.
 The applicants should have a good command of English.